-Nature's Wonders: Doctor Reese Halter
+Nature's Wonders: Reese Halter

-Today there are over 80,000 different kinds of trees.
+There are about 80,000 species of trees.

-There are almost 700 species of Eucalyptus.
+There are about 900 species of Eucalyptus.

 TIPS ON HOW TO SAVE ENERGY

 If you don't have to drive -- don't do it!
 Walk or ride a bicycle.